Syntropic Farming Course

 The syntropic farming movement and how to get involved.

-Fernando Rebello is agronomist and biologist and the founder of the Research Center of Syntropic Agriculture.
+Fernando Rebello is an agronomist and biologist and the founder of the Research Center of Syntropic Agriculture.
 CEPEAS has as the following objectives:

 Develop a simple pedagogy in order to make syntropic agriculture an accessible and affordable solution for farmers around the world.